Super frustrating, when a buyer seems keen and ready, but then they end up not buying.

 But that’s not it.

-It’s not that she doesn’t listen – she simply doesn’t stop to verify.
+See, it’s not that she doesn’t listen – she simply doesn’t stop to verify that we’re talking about the same thing.

 She interprets and straight away moves into trying to equip me with whatever washer or wrench she thinks I need.